nicetryharshit/lucky-birthday/README.md

-# Fun with triangles
+# find-lucky-birthday
-App to do fun things releted to triangles.
+The app tells you whether your birthday is lucky or not.
-> this is the project for the marktwelve
+> this is the project for the markEleven
-- Calculate hypotenuse and area of triangle.
+- Use input field to input your birthdate and lucky number.
-- A comprehensive triangle quiz
+- The app will calculate and let you know if your birthdate is lucky.
-- Made with react.
+- Made with React.